Shih Tzu VS Bichon Frise

 Size and Appearance

 The Shih Tzu is a small-sized dog weighing 9–16 pounds and standing 9–10 inches tall.
-In comparison, the Bichon Frise is small-sized at 12–18 pounds and 9–11 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Bichon Frise is small-sized at 12–18 pounds and 9–11 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament